 Which brings us back to the kitchen table:

 The women at Hleketani Community Garden, like most people in the Global South who eat little meat, have been eating a relatively low-carbon diet all their lives.
-Their plates are piled high with maize meal porridge, leafy greens, and other vegetables.
+Their plates are piled high with maize meal porridge, leafy greens and other vegetables, all locally grown.
 Peanuts have been a key protein source for generations, and feature in this tasty staple dish from Tsonga kitchens.
 Happy meatless eating.

 Spicy Spinach from Hleketani Garden (from Recipes from The Thinking Garden; order at email@example.com)